 Monday, at school, my classmates and teacher noticed I was quieter than usual.
-Normally, I was keen to answer questions and participate in classroom discussions and was usually the first to finish my work.
+Normally, I was keen to answer questions, participate in classroom discussions and was usually the first to finish my work.
 That day and the rest of that week I barely said a word and did not feel like going out for recess.
-I remember being asked over and over what was the matter and not understanding how to unpackage what had happened that weekend, I usually replied, "I'm fine."
+I remember being asked over and over what was wrong, and not understanding how to unpackage what had happened that weekend, I kept replying, "I'm fine."

-Later that week, with the incident still playing over and over in my head, I was just not in the mood for questions, and one of my classmates kept prodding for answers, I slammed a book on the desk and yelled for them to leave me alone.
-Of course, this caught the attention of the entire class and Mrs. Beaver, and she said I would have to stay after school to talk to her.
+Later that week, with the incident still playing over and over in my head, I was just not in the mood for questions.
+One of my classmates kept prodding for answers and I slammed a book on the desk and yelled at my classmate to leave me alone.
+Of course, this caught the attention of the entire class and Mrs. Beaver;she said I would have to stay after school to talk to her.

-After school, Mrs. Beaver sat me down, and she did not ask what happened, she did not try to get me to talk about my feelings, and she did not punish me for my behavior.
+After school, Mrs. Beaver sat me down.
+She did not ask what happened, she did not try to get me to talk about my feelings, and she did not punish me for my behavior.
 Instead, when she saw the tears in my eyes, she just grabbed me and hugged me.
 What she said to me stuck with me ever since.

 Great educators have an instinct and ability to key into their students and discern what is needed for that moment.
 We have seen this in the wake of a national tragedy, terrorist attacks, and even recent elections.
 Students often look to teachers to make sense of moments they do not understand.
-Mrs. Beaver saw a kid who had all year long come to school eager to learn and engage with his peer one day come in, after experiencing trauma at home, now needing to be loved.
+Mrs. Beaver saw a kid, who had all year long come to school eager to learn and engage with his peers, who one day came in, after experiencing trauma at home, needing to be loved.